8base/8base-ibm-app-id-example/client/README.md

 ### authClient (`openid-app/src/authClient.js`)

-The `authClient` is a JavaScript object that encapsulates any authentication and authorization logic.
-Each function handles a discrete respensibility for managing the auth lifecycle.
+The `authClient` is a JavaScript object that encapsulates authentication and authorization logic.
+Each function handles a discrete respensibility for managing requirements of the auth lifecycle.

-*Note: These following are controlled fully by the front-end developer.
+*Note: The following functions are controlled fully by the front-end developer.
 The choice of whether to use the AppProvider is completely up to them.
 Authentication and authorization can still be implimented using custom logic and components.*

 ##### authorize
 Load's the specified authentication page for the external provider.